NidalEllawala/NidalEllawala/README.md

 ### Hi there 👋 I'm Arthur Nidall Ellawala, a full stack developer from London

-- I'm a full-stack developer based in London.
-I work mostly in Javascript and Typescript and am currently learning Angular.
+- I'm a full-stack developer based in London, working mostly with Javascript and Typescript.

-- My Technologies:
+- My languages and tools:

+- 🔭 I’m currently working on Adventour a mobile app that allows users to explore the history and culture of new places in fun and interesting ways.

+- 🌱 I’m currently learning Angular and exploring popular Javascript libraries.

 <!--